Thor Industries

 Thor Industries, Inc. is an American manufacturer of recreational vehicles (RVs).
-The company sells towable and motorized RVs through its subsidiaries brands including Airstream, Heartland RV, Jayco, Livin Lite RV, and others.
+The company sells towable and motorized RVs through its subsidiaries brands including Airstream, Heartland RV, Jayco, and others.
 The company's headquarters is in Elkhart, Indiana.
-It has manufacturing facilities in Michigan, Ohio, Indiana, Idaho, and Oregon.
+It has manufacturing facilities in Michigan, Ohio, Indiana, Idaho and Oregon.

 History

 1980–1987: Foundation, acquisition of Airstream, going public

-Thor Industries, Inc. was founded on August 29, 1980, when Wade F. B. Thompson and Peter Busch Orthwein acquired Airstream from Beatrice Foods.
+Thor Industries, Inc. was founded on August 29, 1980, when Wade Thompson and Peter Busch Orthwein acquired Airstream from Beatrice Foods.
 The name "Thor" combined the first two letters of each entrepreneur's name.
 Airstream had not fared well during the economic downturn of the late 1970s, losing $12 million the year before it was acquired.
 Thompson and Orthwein had also previously acquired the Hi-Lo Trailer Company.
-Thor restructured Airstream and returned Airstream to profitability within one year.

 In 1982, Thor acquired the Canada-based General Coach, a manufacturer of travel trailers and motorhomes.
 The company went public in 1984 and joined the New York Stock Exchange under the stock ticker symbol "THO" in 1986.
 Thor purchased The Establishment “McPheters Machine Products” which was a manufacturer of Both Class A and C motorhomes.
 In 1986, it was listed among Forbes' "200 best small companies in America".